-Heritage and Foreign Policy
+Heritage on Foreign Policy

-"One common way of thinking about foreign policy is that it exists in its own world, separate from domestic policy or the first principles on which a nation is founded. … The Heritage Foundation has never accepted this way of thinking.
-It believes that the first principles on which the United States was founded must guide its foreign as well as its domestic policy. ...
-We must respect the beliefs that made us—especially if we are to stand up for our interests and our values in a world that cannot be relied upon to defend them for us. ...
-Heritage's analysts are as concerned to ensure that America provides effectively for its common defense, and for the defense of its allies and interests, as they are to protect its sovereignty.
-Indeed, defense, as the first duty of government, is the ultimate expression of sovereignty.
+Although better known for its advocacy of right-wing social and economic positions, the Heritage Foundation has served since the Reagan era as a reliable proponent of militarist U.S. defense policies as well.
+"The first principles on which the United States was founded must guide its foreign as well as its domestic policy," wrote Heritage's Ted Bromund in August 2010.
+"Defense, as the first duty of government, is the ultimate expression of sovereignty.
 Providing an effective defense is costly—even if all wise efficiencies are sought—but that cost must not be grudged or shirked, because it is by our defenses that we maintain our sovereignty against external enemies."

-As it has since the Reagan presidency, Heritage is particularly keen on promoting controversial missile defense programs, stating on its website that the United States needs a comprehensive ballistic missile defense system that employs a multilayered defense system of sea, ground, and space-based systems.”
-As of early 2011, its missile defense website featured an alarmist video that "tells the story of the very real threat foreign enemies pose to every one of us.
+As it has since the Reagan presidency, Heritage is particularly keen on promoting controversial missile defense programs, stating on its website that the United States needs a "comprehensive ballistic missile defense system that employs a multilayered defense system of sea, ground, and space-based systems."
+In early 2011, its missile defense website featured an alarmist video that "tells the story of the very real threat foreign enemies pose to every one of us.
 No matter where on Earth a missile is launched, it would take 33 minutes or less to hit the U.S."

 During the Obama Presidency